devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ![Alert email notification](alertEmailNotification.png)

 Normally we would investigate the problem and figure out what is causing the notification.
 In this case we can solve the problem by setting our trigger threshold to be higher.
 To do this we edit the rule by pressing the pencil icon and changing the threshold to be **100**.
-Press the `Preview` button and it should display that the alert is back to **Normal**.
+Press the `Preview` button, and it should display that the alert is back to **Normal**.

 ![Threshold preview](thresholdPreview.png)